-Certain types of alcohol, such as beer, contain a higher purine content than others.
-However, even alcoholic beverages that are lower in purines can increase purine production in the body.
+Some types of alcohol, such as beer, contain a higher purine content than others.
+However, even alcohol lower in purines can increase purine production.

-- It competes with the enzyme that breaks down purines in the body, which lowers the rate of uric acid production.
+- It competes with the enzyme that breaks down purines in the body, lowering the uric acid production rate.

 - It increases the rate at which your body excretes uric acid.

-Obesity may contribute to elevated uric acid levels.
-Carrying around extra pounds can increase uric acid production and decrease the excretion of uric acid through the urine.
+Excess body fat may contribute to elevated uric acid levels.
+More weight may cause your kidneys to work less efficiently.
+It can also increase uric acid production and decrease the excretion of uric acid through urine.

-Consider snacking on a handful of cherries or sipping on some unsweetened tart cherry juice.
+Consider snacking on a handful of cherries or sipping some unsweetened tart cherry juice.

 - vitamin B-3 (niacin)